Ziggy Astoni

 The relationship faces its biggest challenge when Ziggy is offered a trial as a pit crew mechanic, which means she has to leave the Bay and Dean.
 Dillman believed Ziggy was torn between her heart and her dream job.
 Dillman enjoyed filming the storyline at the track and was taught how to pull the tyres off the car.
 The end to the couple's relationship aired in September 2020, as Ziggy learns that Dean helped cover up a murder.
 Dillman admitted that she and O'Connor found the break-up scenes to be really sad, but they were proud of their work.
 Ziggy is later paired romantically with Tane Parata (Ethan Browne), after he begins working at the garage.
 Both actors thought their characters were good together.
 However, after Dean is seriously injured in a car accident during the show's 2021 season finale, Ziggy ends the relationship with Tane to reconcile with Dean.
 O'Connor believed the pair to be soulmates.
 Towards the end of 2022, writers scripted an unexpected pregnancy for the character just as she is offered a surfing sponsorship.
 Dillman said the plot showed how a lot of women feel like they have to choose, especially those in professional sports.
-After opting to go through with the pregnancy, Ziggy gives birth to her and Dean's daughter in February 2023.
+After opting to go through with the pregnancy, Ziggy gives birth to her and Dean's daughter in January 2023.
 The following month, Home and Away aired Ziggy and Dean's exit after both Dillman and O'Connor decided to leave the show.
+They made a brief return in March 2025 for a storyline filmed and set in Queensland.
 For her portrayal of Ziggy, Dillman has earned Logie Award nominations for Most Popular New Talent and Most Popular Actress.
 She also received a nomination for Best Daytime Star at the Inside Soap Awards in the UK.